azconf-dev/home/organizers/registration-guide.md

   - Volunteers
   - {Sponsor_Name} - Sponsored

-For the inaugural Az Conf, a ticket gives you access to all the days and all the tracks of the conference.
+For the inaugural AzConf, a ticket gives you access to all the days and all the tracks of the conference.
 We don't plan to sell separate tickets for individual days of the conference. **Workshops tickets if any are separate**.

 ## Registration Form